zhanwuchao/coffeeweb/docs/README.md

 ## Easter Eggs

 Eastereggs are triggered by plain text in messages, see if you can find them all!

 ## Current contributers:

 ### Development-

-trq | main developer
+trq | primary developer
-zyoulou | developer
+zyoulou | secondary developer
 varler | developer feedback
 rmarc | developer feedback
 czarlz | developer feedback

 ### Graphics-

 vanreto - osu!coffee logo (coffee cup)

 ## Looking to contribute?

 ### Development

 If you are looking to help with the development of osu!coffee and it's website, dm `trq#8258` on discord

 ### Graphics

 Looking to make graphics and become a part of ous!coffee?
 Join the support server or contact `trq#8258` on discord

 ### Maintaining and Corrections

 Notice a typo or a bug you can easily fix?
 Check out the website's [github repository](https://github.com/trapss/coffeeweb) to fork and then make a pull request!